immobiliare/dats/README.md

 ## Powered Apps

-Dats was created by the amazing Node.js team at ImmobiliareLabs, the Tech dept of [Immobiliare.it](https://www.immobiliare.it), the #1 real estate company in Italy.
+dats was created by the amazing Node.js team at ImmobiliareLabs, the Tech dept of [Immobiliare.it](https://www.immobiliare.it), the #1 real estate company in Italy.

-We are currently using Dats in our products as well as our internal toolings.
+We are currently using dats in our products as well as our internal toolings.

-**If you are using Dats in production [drop us a message](mailto://opensource@immobiliare.it)**.
+**If you are using dats in production [drop us a message](mailto://opensource@immobiliare.it)**.

 ## Support & Contribute

 Made with ❤️ by [ImmobiliareLabs](https://github.com/immobiliare) & [Contributors](./CONTRIBUTING.md#contributors)

-We'd love for you to contribute to Dats!
+We'd love for you to contribute to dats!
-If you have any questions on how to use Dats, bugs and enhancement please feel free to reach out by opening a [GitHub Issue](https://github.com/immobiliare/dats/issues).
+If you have any questions on how to use dats, bugs and enhancement please feel free to reach out by opening a [GitHub Issue](https://github.com/immobiliare/dats/issues).

 ## License

-Dats is licensed under the MIT license.
+dats is licensed under the MIT license.
 See the [LICENSE](./LICENSE) file for more information.